 Negotiate the Sale Price

-The sale price of your medical practice will be determined by a number of factors, including the size of the practice, the location, the number of patients, and the overall financial health of the business.
+Several factors shape the final sale price: the size of the practice, its location, the number of active patients, and the overall financial health of the business.

 Determining Payment When Selling Your Arizona Medical Practice

-During due diligence, the buyer will likely request a number of documents from you, including tax returns, organizational documents, financial statements, lease agreements, employee contracts, and insurance policies.
-Financial statements like profit and loss statements and similar financial records help the buyer to determine revenue flow and profitability.
+Expect the buyer to request tax returns, organisational documents, financial statements, lease agreements, employee contracts, and insurance policies.
+Profit and loss statements and similar records help the buyer understand revenue flow and profitability.
+Start gathering this documentation before you list your practice — it makes the process much smoother.

 Recommended Reading: Sell My Business Series: Legal Documents You Need